CEMS 2026

 Registration

-Conference registration included breakfast, lunch, and refreshments on all conference days.
+Registered attendees will receive breakfast, lunch, and refreshments on all conference days.

 Cancellations before May 10 will be refunded, subject to a 10% cancellation fee.
 We apologize that we will not be able to provide refunds after May 10.